-with types on the present-day Hubble sequence formed over a wide range of cosmic time, but with a notable phase transition around $z \simeq 1$ : (1) Subgalactic units rapidly merge from $z \simeq 7$ to $z \simeq 1$ to grow bigger units; (2) Merger products start to settle as galaxies with giant bulges or large disks around $z \simeq 1$ .
-These evolved mostly passively since then (as tempered by the cosmological constant, see e.g., Cohen et al. 2003), resulting in the giant galaxies that we see today.
-JWST can measure how galaxies of all types formed over a wide range of cosmic time, by accurately measuring their distribution over restframe type and structure as a function of redshift or cosmic epoch (see Fig. 4 and 5).
+Galaxy assembly: One of the remarkable discoveries of HST was how numerous and small faint galaxies are (Abraham et al., 1996; Driver et al., 1995; Glazebrook et al., 1995; Pascarelle et al., 1996).
+They are likely the building blocks of the giant galaxies seen today.
+Galaxies with types on the present-day Hubble sequence formed over a wide range of cosmic time, but with a notable phase transition around $z \approx 1$ : (1) Subgalactic units rapidly merge from $z \approx 7$ to $z \approx 1$ to grow bigger units; (2) Merger products start to settle as galaxies with giant bulges or large disks around $z \approx 1$ .
+These evolved mostly passively since then (as tempered by the cosmological constant, see e.g., Cohen et al., 2003), resulting in the giant galaxies that we see today.
+JWST can measure how galaxies of all types formed over a wide range of cosmic time, by accurately measuring their distribution over rest-frame type and structure as a function of redshift or cosmic epoch (see Figs. 4 and 5).

-Fig. 4 illustrates how Fourier Decomposition of nearby galaxies seen with HST in the rest-frame UV can be used to quantitatively measure bars, rings, spiral arms, and other structural features (e.g., Odewahn et al. 2002).
-Fourier Decomposition is remarkably good in distinguishing and quantifying bars and (1-armed, 2-armed) spiral structure.
-Observing distant galaxies in deep JWST NIRCam images will in a similar fashion directly trace the evolution of bars,
+Fig. 4 illustrates how Fourier Decomposition of nearby galaxies seen with HST in the rest-frame UV can be used to quantitatively measure bars, rings, spiral arms, and other structural features (e.g., Odewahn et al., 2002).
+Fourier Decomposition is remarkably good in distinguishing and quantifying bars and (1-armed, 2armed) spiral structure.
+Observing distant galaxies in deep JWST NIRCam images will in a similar fashion directly trace the evolution of bars, rings, spiral arms, and other structural features in these objects, which will be anchored in the rest-frame UV images of the same structures seen in nearby galaxies (Windhorst et al., 2002).
+This will allow JWST to measure the detailed history of galaxy assembly in the epoch $z \approx 1-3$ , when most of today's giant galaxies were made.